symsoft/ecc-api-guide/block_unblock.md

 The blocking state a Subscription can be changed by issuing a PATCH request on the _/ecc/v1/subscriptions/{msisdn}_ path.
 The body of the request must include the desired blocking state.

-How to block and unblock a Subscription.

-__TODO:__ Text and example.

-PATCH /ecc/v1/subscribers/NNNNNN with new blocking state.

 __Example Command:__
 ```
 curl --request PATCH \